Camillo Berneri: Death

 Historians largely hold either the Stalinists or Catalan nationalists to have been responsible for Berneri's execution, although alternate theories have also emerged.
 Uruguayan historian Carlos Rama believed Berneri was assassinated by a Francoist fifth column, under the direction of the OVRA, citing Berneri's anti-fascist publications, his surveillance by the OVRA, and his alleged involvement in a plot to assassinate Benito Mussolini.
 Following a conversation with Rama on the matter, Federica Montseny began to question her previous belief that Stalinists had killed Berneri, as both the fascists and communists had the motive and the means to kill him.
 In a letter to Burnett Bolloten, she stated that Berneri's death was likely to forever remain unsolved.
-Italian historians Roberto Gremmo and Saverio Pechar believe Berneri was killed by agents of the interior minister Angel Galarza, after Italian anarchists had stolen a suitcase full of gold from him.
+Italian historians Roberto Gremmo and Saverio Pechar believe Berneri was killed by agents of the interior minister Ángel Galarza, after Italian anarchists had stolen a suitcase full of gold from him.
 According to this narrative, Galarza had ordered Berneri's assassination in order to prevent him from going public with evidence of the embezzlement of public funds.
 Intelligence linking Galarza to the killing was presented to ministers of the Spanish Socialist Workers' Party (PSOE), reporting that he had employed Italian anarchists to find and seize any incriminating documents possessed by Berneri.
 British historian Helen Graham suggests that these Italian anarchists may also have been agents of the OVRA.